Frequently Asked Questions

 opportunities and challenges for evangelicals in the Church of England.

-In June 2014 CEEC agreed a new constitution and appointed a new
+In June 2014 CEEC approved a new constitution and appointed a new

 Chair and President.

-The (new) Chair of the Council is Hugh Palmer, Rector of All Souls, Langham Place.
+The Chair is Hugh Palmer, Rector of All Souls, Langham Place.

-for the first time in January 2015 and appointed a group to take forward the vision
+The newly constituted Council met for the first time in January 2015 and appointed a group to take forward the vision through 2015.

 What is the new CEEC vision and strategy?